 2. Make Sure You Can Walk for 30 Minutes

-If you haven’t been walking regularly and you attempt to go straight from being mostly sedentary to running without using the run/walk segments, you’ll increase your is a running plan for beginners that helps you.
+If you haven’t been walking regularly and you attempt to go straight from being mostly sedentary to running without using the run/walk segments, you’ll increase your risk of injury.
 The last thing you want to do is injure yourself by doing too much, too soon.
 Err on the side of caution.

 3. Run Slowly